 The idea for a novel can start with a character, story idea, a concept, a question, a what if?
 Or a story world.
 We will start with the plot, because we have to start somewhere.
-If you've already started with another element of the story don't worry, all these workshops are interchangeable and can be done in any order.
+If you've already started with another element of the story don't worry, all these workshops are interchangeable and can be done in almost any order.

 · A Premise – what is the story about.

-· A Complication – what difficulties do the characters have to overcome and how do they overcome these complications
+· Complication(s) – (But) what difficulties do the characters have to overcome and how do they overcome these complications

 It is all about what your characters have to overcome that makes your story interesting.